 We also didn’t need to use the metro system since we were able to visit all the top attractions on foot.

-6. Save time & money by booking in advance
+6. Save time and money by booking in advance

 Since Amsterdam is such a popular travel destination, it’s important to do some advance planning.